Skip to content

 Authentication and Authorization

 WiRL offers a robust and flexible system for handling both authentication and authorization in your API.
 While it's possible to create custom authentication processes using filters and context injection (see example 12.Context), WiRL also provides several classes that significantly simplify the developer's work.
-This guide will walk you through the process of setting up and using these features effectively.

 Understanding Authentication vs. Authorization